gojescore/timetable-clowns/PROTOCOL.md

 player alive

-no server-side blockers:
+no blockers:

-no prompt open (pendingPrompt)
+no pendingPrompt

-no upgrade offer open (pendingUpgradeOffer)
+no pendingUpgradeOffer

-player has enough money for useCost
+player has enough money

 Server subtracts money and emits: